DustinHolm/lottery_app/README.md

 Project for the module "Mobile App Engineering"

+# Development

+Use "dev" for development and "master" for deployable snapshots. "dev" should at least remain runnable, if you add unstable features, use an extra branch until they are stable.

 ## Getting Started

 This project is a starting point for a Flutter application.